ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 // const imagePath = (name) => images(name, true)
 ```

-You can tell Webpack to compile and emit all the files at `../images` un-commenting the first line:
+You can tell Webpack to compile and emit all the files at `../images` by un-commenting the first line:

 ```js
 // packs/application.js